DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-11-22-review-of-provider-emails.md

 We put the candidate’s name at the start of several emails because it helps differentiate it from other emails of the same type.

-But we’ll consider whether making the name prominent could give someone preconceptions about who they are.
+But we’ll consider whether making the name prominent could give someone preconceptions about the candidate.

 ### Showing IP address and user agent when a new sign in is detected